rm2/CLAutoThumbnailer/_sources/ref-aar.txt

 square brackets are the original dimensions, while the other numbers are the actual frame and aspect ratio used to create the thumbnails.
 Notice that the black bars have been removed.

-Basically the way the :option:`--aar` option works is by automatically calling the :option:`-p, --crop <-p>` option for you with the video's display aspect ratio.

 Letterboxing or pillarboxing usually occurs when the display aspect ratio isn't set or is set incorrectly.
 Luckily, as :doc:`how-blackbars`